bright/new-www/content/blog/zk-snarks-in-substrate-part-1.md

 ## Summary

 At this point we are going to stop.
 What we already learned is what the zk-SNARKs are and how we can use tools like *Circom* and *SnarkJS* in creating them.
 In the next post, we will take a closer look at the *Groth16*, which is a cryptography proof system that will allow us to finish the Alice task.
 We will use artifacts (*witness.wtns, input.json*) created in this tutorial, to generate a proof and verify it using *SnarkJS*.

+\---

+This tutorial is supported by the [Web3 Foundation Grants Program](https://web3.foundation/grants/).